WojciechT95/New-York-Collisions-2020-Dashboard/README.md

  ## Project Overview

-The project presents an analysis of vehicle collision data reported by the New York City Police Department from January to August 2020.The analysis mainly focuses on looking for a correlation between the accident and the place and time of the incident, along with the injury of the accident.
+The project presents an analysis of vehicle collision data reported by the New York City Police Department from January to August 2020.
+The analysis mainly focuses on looking for a correlation between the accident and the place and time of the incident, along with the injury of the accident.

 ## Technologies Used